Trump Adds #MeToo Movement Jab to Unhinged Rally Repertoire

-In a move that was, like so much of his rhetoric, both disturbing and completely unsurprising, on Thursday night President Trump mocked the #MeToo movement, revived his “Pocahontas” insult against Senator Elizabeth Warren, and imagined throwing a DNA test at her and challenging her prove she’s Native American.
+In a move that was, like so much of his rhetoric, both disturbing and completely unsurprising, on Thursday night President Trump mocked the #MeToo movement, revived his “Pocahontas” insult against Senator Elizabeth Warren, and imagined throwing a DNA test at her and challenging her to prove she’s Native American.

 It was quite the mix of racism and sexism, but Trump has attacked the senator’s “Indian” heritage on numerous occasions.
 He also started going after the #MeToo movement months ago, and earlier in the day he said he believes “100 percent” his pal Representative Jim Jordan’s insistence that he did not turn a blind eye to the sexual abuse of student athletes.
-And he just hired Bill Shine, the former Fox News co-president who lost his job over his handling of the network’s sexual harassment scandals, as White House communications director.
+And, he just hired Bill Shine, the former Fox News co-president who lost his job over his handling of the network’s sexual harassment scandals, as White House communications director.
 Plus, the president himself has been accused of sexual misconduct by at least 19 women.

 Warren quickly fired back, highlighting the Trump administration’s failure to reunite the migrant families it separated at the border.